KrishT97/trashtrek/guide/why_hungarian_algorithm.md

 ## Solving the Assignment Problem

-When each combination of truck and request results in a global cost, for which, if the problem where to be represented in 3 Trucks and 10 Requests as an example, there would be 30 different global costs, and that leads to an assignment problem.
+When each combination of truck and request results in a global cost, for which, if the problem were to be represented in 3 Trucks and 10 Requests as an example, there would be 30 different global costs, and that leads to an assignment problem.
 We will enumerate the problems with real examples: